Henry Horne, 1st Baron Horne: Army commander

 Nivelle's failure and sacking lengthened the actions around Arras.
 With success imminent, Haig began siphoning troops northward, where many would participate in the Battles of Messines and Passchendaele.
 The First Army served mainly as a diversion and a placeholder until April 1918.

-Sir Douglas Haig with his army commanders and their chiefs of staff, November 1918.
-Front row, left to right: Sir Herbert Plumer, Sir Douglas Haig, Sir Henry Rawlinson.
-Middle row, left to right: Sir Julian Byng, Sir William Birdwood, Sir Henry Horne.
-Back row, left to right: Sir Herbert Lawrence, Sir Charles Kavanagh, Brudenell White, Percy, Louis Vaughan, Archibald Montgomery-Massingberd, Hastings Anderson.
+Field Marshal Sir Douglas Haig (centre front) with his senior commanders and staff officers at Cambrai, France, 11 November 1918.
+Stood in the second row, first on the right, is General Sir Henry Horne.

 In April, the Germans embarked on the Spring Offensive which was similar to the Allied Somme Offensive two years previously.
 At first, the attack was successful.
 On Horne's front, nine German divisions attacked his weak left flank which was manned by two exhausted Portuguese divisions.
-The Germans advanced six miles to the banks of the River Lawe, where they were repulsed by the 55th (West Lancashire) and the 51st (Highland) Divisions.
+The Germans advanced six miles to the banks of the River Lawe, where they were repulsed by the 55th (West Lancashire) and the 51st (Highland) divisions.

 After this final German offensive, the British took the initiative permanently.
 Haig's forces embarked on the Hundred Days Offensive, which ended the war; Horne's troops distinguished themselves in the lengthy offensive.

+On the last day of the war Horne wrote to his wife:

+At 11 am today hostilities ceased!
+I think that we may well regard Nov 11 1918 as a red letter day, and it was on Nov 11 1914 that the I Corps, in which I held the appointment of Brigadier General Royal Artillery, defeated the great attack of the Prussian Guard.
+An attack which was planned to break down the British resistance and to open the road to Calais!
+Now the mighty German nation is completely humbled and the great German Army, which regarded itself as the most powerful fighting machine in the world, is in retreat to its own frontiers, broken and defeated!